kemcclen/TastyBytes/README.md

 # TastyBytes

 ## Description:
-TastyBytes is a full-stack web application that allows users to make an online recipe book.
+TastyBytes is a full-stack web application that allows users to share recipes with other users online.

 ## Table of Contents